 - Have a higher risk of attempting suicide

-Feeling like a bad mother can make depression worse.
+Feeling bad about yourself can make depression worse.
 It is important to reach out for help if you feel depressed.

-Researchers believe postpartum depression in a mother can affect her child throughout childhood, causing:7
+Researchers believe postpartum depression in a mother can affect the healthy development of her child which can cause:7

 Did we answer your question about postpartum depression?

 The resources below can help you learn more about PPD and can guide you in finding additional help.

 - Call or text the Suicide and Crisis Lifeline at 988 for free access to a trained crisis counselor who can provide you with support and connect you with additional help and resources.
 If you’re deaf or hard of hearing, use your preferred relay service or dial 711 then 988.